Governance Standard 2 only applies to charities with members. For example, incorporated associations, companies and unincorporated associations.

 The members know that existing board members can appoint new board members to fill any vacancies.

-Because these processes meet the requirements of the Corporations Act, the charity meets this standard.
+Tick icon Because these processes meet the requirements of the Corporations Act, the charity meets Governance Standard 2.